 Immunization with CERVARIX consists of 3 doses of 0.5-mL each, by intramuscular injection according to the following schedule: 0, 1, and 6 months.
 The preferred site of administration is the deltoid region of the upper arm.

 Dosage Forms And Strengths

-CERVARIX (human papillomavirus bivalent vaccine) is a suspension for intramuscular injection available in 0.5-mL single-dose vials and prefilled TIP-LOK® syringes.
+CERVARIX is a suspension for intramuscular injection available in 0.5-mL single-dose prefilled TIP-LOK® syringes.

-CERVARIX (human papillomavirus bivalent vaccine) is available in 0.5-mL single-dose vials and prefilled TIP-LOK syringes.
+CERVARIX is available in 0.5-mL single-dose disposable prefilled TIP-LOK syringes (packaged without needles):

-Store refrigerated between 2º and 8ºC (36º and 46ºF).
+Store refrigerated between 2° and 8°C (36° and 46°F).
 Do not freeze.
 Discard if the vaccine has been frozen.
 Upon storage, a fine, white deposit with a clear, colorless supernatant may be observed.
 This does not constitute a sign of deterioration.

 Additional Cervarix Information

 Cervarix User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.